London and Blackwall Railway: Traction system

-Power was provided by eight marine steam engines from Maudslay, Sons and Field, providing for four in use and four in maintenance.
-The Minories winding house had four at 110 hp but the engines at Blackwall were only at 75 hp as the overall gradient of the line fell from the west, where it was built on brick arches, to the east.
+The railway was built to use cable haulage.
+Each track had a double length of hemp rope supplied by the Limehouse company Joseph Huddart & Co, with metal swivels inserted at intervals to resist entanglements.
+Pairs of engines were located at Minories and Blackwall.
+Eight steam engines were provided by Maudslay, Sons and Field, with four in use and four in maintenance.
+The Minories winding house had four at 110 hp but the engines at Blackwall were only at 75 hp as the overall gradient of the line fell from west to east.
+When the extension to Fenchurch Street was brought into use, departing carriages were allowed to roll into Minories station under gravity.